-Effective date New standards or amendments Chapter in this overview (other KPMG guidance) 1 January 2019 IFRS 16 Leases 2.6, 3.2, 3.3, 3.4, 4.2A, 4.6, 5.1, 6.1, 7.1 Web article (with links to in-depth analysis) To be determined Sale or Contribution of Assets between an Investor and its Associate or Joint Venture - Amendments to IFRS 10 and IAS 28 2.5, 3.5 Web article
+Effective date New standards or amendments Chapter in this overview (other KPMG guidance) To be determined Sale or Contribution of Assets between an Investor and its Associate or Joint Venture - Amendments to IFRS 10 and IAS 28 3 2.5, 3.5 Web article

-^{} Early application of IFRS 16 Leases is permitted only for companies that also apply IFRS 15 Revenue from Contracts with Customers.
+1. Early application of IFRS 16 Leases is permitted only for companies that also apply IFRS 15 Revenue from Contracts with Customers.